Black Widow Spiders

 Adult black widow spiders range in length from 1-1/2 to 1-3/8 inches; males are usually about half the size of females.
 Males also have longer legs in proportion to their bodies than the females do; and their legs have orange or brown markings at the joints.
 Black widow spiders are shiny black, have a distinctive red hourglass-like marking on their backs, and may have light red or white spots on their abdomens.
 Black widow spiders, like all spider species have four pair of legs.

 Where are black widow spiders found?

-Male black widow spiders do not build webs; but females create large irregularly shaped webs that they rarely leave.
-She waits for prey to come to her.
-Inside the web, the females create a small funnel like structure that they retreat inside when they get scared.
+Male black widow spiders do not build webs.
+The females create large irregularly shaped webs that they rarely leave because they wait for their prey to come to them.
+Inside the web, the females create a small funnel-like structure that they retreat inside of when they get scared.

 What do black widow spiders eat?